-Applicants make an appointment to see Dr. Pancsofar, co-coordinator of the undergraduate Special Education program for an interview.
+The Department Chair evaluates applications from students who wish to transfer into the Special Education program from another department or another program.
+Applicants make an appointment to see Dr. Pancsofar, Co-Chair of the Special Education, Language, and Literacy Department for an interview.
 During this interview, the five-year program is explained, and questions are answered.
 The applicant is then asked to complete an application (obtained online or in the Department of Special Education, Language, and Literacy) and submit it by the indicated deadline.
 Applications are evaluated based on current GPA and response to the essay question contained in the application; the latter is also used as a writing sample.

 Some additional clarifying information is noted below:

 Please email Nadya Pancsofar (email@example.com) for more information or with any questions.